 How Addressed: The IAMP was developed through a cooperative planning effort between the City of Boardman, Morrow County, POM, ODOT, and DLCD.
-The IAMP will be implemented by Morrow County through an Interchange Management Area that will require coordinated agency review on all future development or land use actions within the Area.
+The IAMP will be implemented by the City of Boardman through an overlay district and Morrow County through IAMP Management Area that will require coordinated agency review on all future development or land use actions within the Area.